AidanRocke/zen_of_combinatorics/README.md

 ## References:

 1. Dissertation on the Art of Combinations.
+Leibniz.
+1666.

 2. The mathematical studies of GW Leibniz on combinatorics.
 Eberhard Knoblich.
 Historia Mathematica.
 1974.